 c.
 Lower class

-4. Caste system: D.N.
+One class is separated from the other in respect of income, living conditions, honor, authority, etc. - Caste system: D.N.
 Majumder and T.N.
 Madan say that the caste system is a closed class.
 When a class is judged from the side of heredity, it is called a caste system.
 In the caste system membership is determined by birth and the social system is also predetermined.
 Besides in this system, the people of one caste cannot marry another caste.
 The caste system is one of the characteristics of Hindu society.
 According to the caste system, the Hindus are divided into four divisions.
 Such as

 a.
 Brahmin